AdaptSim: Task-Driven Simulation Adaptation for Sim-to-Real Transfer: Tasks

 \subsection{Dynamic scooping of food pieces with a spatula}

-In this task the robot needs to use a cooking spatula to scoop up small food pieces on the table (Fig.~\ref{fig:sim-real-envs}).
-Unlike previous work where the piece can be scooped against some object with quasi-static motion (\eg using a stopper \cite{grannen2022learning} or inside a bowl \cite{seita2022toolflownet}), here the robot has to use the inertial effect from fast acceleration of the spatula to scoop up the pieces dynamically, which is much more challenging and requires intricate planning of the scooping trajectory.
-We have noticed that humans cannot complete the task consistently without a few trials to practice.

-The task policy is trained to map the initial positions of the food pieces to three values that parameterize the whole scooping trajectory: (1) initial distance of the spatula from the pieces, (2) initial pitch angle of the spatula from the table, and (3) the timestep when the robot starts to lift up the spatula and pitch backwards (see Appendix \ref{app:task-policy} for details).
+The robot needs to use a cooking spatula to scoop up small food pieces on the table (Fig.~\ref{fig:sim-real-envs}).
+It is a challenging task that requires intricate planning of the scooping trajectory --- we notice humans cannot complete the task consistently without a few trials to practice.
+The task policy is parameterized with a neural network that maps the initial positions of the food pieces to parameterization of the scooping trajectory: (1) initial distance of the spatula from the pieces, (2) initial pitch angle of the spatula from the table, and (3) the timestep to lift up the spatula (see Appendix \ref{app:task-policy} for details), and the predicted reward.
 The task reward is defined as the ratio of food pieces on the spatula at the end of the action.
-The trajectory observation is evenly spaced points along 2D trajectories of the food pieces, except for more sampling around the first contact between the spatula and a piece.
+The trajectory observation is evenly spaced points along 2D trajectories of the food pieces.

 \textbf{Simulation setup.} We again use the Drake simulator.
 The parameter settings are shown in Table~\ref{tab:scoop-parameters}.
-The food piece geometry is either an ellipsoid or a cylinder with fixed length/width but varying in height.

-\textbf{Real setup.} Six different kinds of food pieces are used (Fig.~\ref{fig:real-bottle-pieces}): (1) chocolate raisin, (2) (fake, rubber-like) sliced carrot, (3) (fake, rigid) sliced cucumber, (4) raw Brussels sprout, (5) raw sliced mushroom, and (6) Oreo cookie.
+\textbf{Real setup.} Six different kinds of food pieces are used (Fig.~\ref{fig:sim-real-envs}): (1) chocolate raisin, (2) (fake, rubber-like) sliced carrot, (3) (fake, rigid) sliced cucumber, (4) raw Brussels sprout, (5) raw sliced mushroom, and (6) Oreo cookie.
 They cover different shapes from being round, ellipsoidal, to roughly cylindrical, and also have different amounts of deformation and friction.